sleep-strATEGIES-FOR-BACK-PAIN

 • What’s the best position to sleep in if I have back pain?

-So we have compiled this quick visual guide of sleeping positions.
+Our BOOST PHYSIO team have compiled this quick visual guide of sleeping positions and below we answer FAQs about sleeping positions.

 Sleeping on the tummy can strain the neck and the lower back